thednp/domparser/README.md

 [![vitest version](https://img.shields.io/badge/vitest-3.0.5-brightgreen)](https://vitest.dev/)
 [![vite version](https://img.shields.io/badge/vite-6.0.11-brightgreen)](https://vitejs.dev/)

 A very light and TypeScript sourced [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) with basic sanitization features.
-Because of its size (around 1.2Kb gzipped), you can include it in both your server and especially your client to greatly reduce your application bundle size.
+Because of its size (around 1.3Kb gzipped), you can include it in both your server and especially your client to greatly reduce your application bundle size.

-The purpose of this library is to provide a lightweight yet reliable HTML parser without having to depend on [jsdom](https://github.com/jsdom/jsdom), [json5](https://json5.org) and even tools like [cheerio](https://cheerio.js.org).
+The purpose of this library is to provide a lightweight yet reliable HTML parser without having to depend on [jsdom](https://github.com/jsdom/jsdom), [json5](https://json5.org) and even newer tools like [cheerio](https://cheerio.js.org).
+Where these tools will try and reproduce a complete DOM tree with all equivalent attributes like `innerHTML`, `innerText`, `className` or box model attributes like `clientWidth`, `offsetWidth`, DOM APIs such as `getElementById`, `getElementsByTagName`, this little thing here only focuses on a basic structure making it many times more memory efficient and blazingly fast.

 On that note, it doesn't come as a drop-in replacement/shim for the native DOMParser, but an extremely useful tool for many more scenarios.

 ## Which apps can use it
-* plugins that transform SVG files/markup to components for UI frameworks like React/Solid, [example](https://github.com/thednp/vite-plugin-vanjs-svg);
+* plugins that transform SVG files/markup to components for UI frameworks like React/Solid, [a basic example](https://github.com/thednp/vite-plugin-vanjs-svg);
 * plugins that manage a website's metadata;
 * plugins that implement unit testing in a virtual/isolated enviroment;
 * apps that perform web research and/or web-scrapping;